FAQ

 Buying & Selling Tickets Safely

-Bass Coast will announce an official resale partner in the fall.
+Bass Coast will announce an official resale partner in the spring of 2026.
 This will be the only secure and verified method to resell or purchase tickets from another attendee.

 For official ticket sales, visit the Bass Coast Ticketing Page.